nbcsteveb/ninja-forms-uploads/readme.txt

 == Changelog ==

-= 1.2.1 =
+= 1.3 =

+*Features:*

+* You can now store uploaded files in Dropbox or Amazon S3!
+Simply select the storage location on a per-upload-field basis.

 *Bugs:*

+* Fixed a PHP notice.
-* Fixed a bug with AJAX submissions and File Uploads
+* Fixed a bug that could cause some installations to lose the ninja-forms/tmp/ directory.

 = 1.2 =